 Annual evaluations are primarily conducted by Chrissie, with input from families and staff through annual surveys on program quality.
 These surveys, along with child assessment trends, are compiled and considered with the NAFCC Quality Standards.

-In addition, the Quality for ME Standards for Family Child Care and the Head Start Program Performance Standards that apply to family child care are used to determine compliance with each of these programs.
-Other resources used to evaluate specific areas of the Bouncing Bubbles program include the Family Child Care Environment Rating Scale (FCCERS) and the Business Administration Scale (BAS).
+In addition, the Head Start Program Performance Standards that apply to family child care are used to determine compliance.
+Other resources used to evaluate specific areas of the Bouncing Bubbles program include the Maine Quality Rating and Improvement System Inclusive Practices Checklist, the Family Child Care Environment Rating Scale (FCCERS) and the Business Administration Scale (BAS).
+We also annually conduct a self-assessment in each of the 7 content areas of Go NAP SACC: Child Nutrition, Breastfeeding & Infant Feeding, Farm to ECE, Oral Health, Infant & Child Physical Activity, Outdoor Play & Learning and Screen Time.
 All of these tools provide indicators of quality and best practice within scope of family child care.

 Evaluation results are analyzed to determine compliance with programs and areas for improvement.
 A Quality Improvement Plan is created using the data collected, including a timeline for changes and resources needed.
 The Plan is shared with families and staff, minus the timeline and resource information, on our communication bulletin board.